ismailakinkunmi/Leaderboard/README.md

 # Leaderboard

+The leaderboard website displays scores submitted by different players.

 ![Screenshot (81)](https://user-images.githubusercontent.com/37457094/152144112-8ab08e78-58cc-418c-a08b-3cee0a6d8354.png)

-The leaderboard website displays scores submitted by different players.
-It also allows you to submit your score.
-All data is preserved thanks to the external Leaderboard API service.
+This project is from microverse javascript curriculum which tests student's ability on using webpack in a real life project

 ## Tecnologies Used